Relations and Derivatives of Multiple Eisenstein Series: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Hanamichi Kawamura for his valuable comments.
 The authors would also like to thank Shin-ichiro Seki for comments and corrections on an early version of this draft.
-This project was partially supported by JSPS KAKENHI Grant 23K03030.
+This project was partially supported by JSPS KAKENHI Grant 23K03030 (H.B.) and 26KJ0525 (H.K).